glxxyxafonso/whatbeato.uk/_posts/2022-12-28-c64-from-scratch.markdown

 #### The modulator

-The modulator in the C64 amplifies the luminance and chrominance signals from the VIC II and outputs RF composite S-Video signals.
+The modulator in the C64 amplifies the luminance and chrominance signals from the VIC II and outputs RF, composite and S-Video signals.

 I started this project by retrofitting an original modulator from another board.
 Still, its quality was terrible, so fast forward to a few weeks later, after a few bumps on the road I will describe next, I did another upgrade and replaced it with a "[C64/C128 S-Video Bypass/RF kit](https://videogameperfection.com/products/c64-svideo-bypass/)."
 There are [other options](https://www.breadbox64.com/blog/c64-rf-modulator-battle/).